codenameyau/json-gallery/README.md

 ##Future Tasks
-* Add parameters to change height and width of thumbnails
+* Add initialization parameters to change height and width of thumbnails